legumeinfo/docker-intermine-gradle/README.md

 ## Quickstart

-If you're not logged in as root, you will need to create the volume directories which will be shared with the docker containers, to avoid permission errors.
+If you're not logged in as root (or using rootless Podman), you will need to create the volume directories which will be shared with the docker containers, to avoid permission errors.
 This can be done by using the convenience script.

 ```bash
 ./mkdatadirs.sh local.docker-compose.yml